ElinaFF/PICO/installation.md

 Scroll down to select "C++ V14.32(17.2) MFC for Build Tools v143 (x86 & x64)" or later and click install (It may take a while depending on your internet download speed).

+#### Virtual environment
+Make sure a virtual environment manager is installed, we use venv which is normally included in Python.
+It is good practice to encapsulate each project in specific envs to prevent collisions of versions.

+#### PyPI
+Make sure PyPI is installed/functional.
+It is also normally included in Python.

+#### Steps (with windows cmd language ?)
+install python version
+create env
+activate
+`pip install medic-ml`
+then either medic ui or python automate

 ***

 ## Manual installation